-In simple terms, laminar flow is when every particle of a fluid flows along one smooth path.
+In simple terms, laminar flow is when every particle of fluid flows along one smooth path.
 The particles of the fluid do not interfere with one another, they don’t mix or shift between layers.
 Turbulent flow is when the flow of a fluid is irregular.
-Particles in a turbulent flow can move back and forth between layers, mixing and falling into whirlpool-like patterns of flow.
+Particles in turbulent flow can move back and forth between layers, mixing and falling into whirlpool-like patterns of flow.

 That’s the basic difference between laminar and turbulent flow, but to see why these distinctions matter it’s important to look at them in their full context.

 Calculating The Flow Of A Fluid – Reynolds Number